IKEA Catalogue: Innovation

 The company began experimenting with computer-generated imagery in 2005 by placing a single computer-rendered image of a wooden chair in the 2006 edition of the catalogue.
 According to Anneli Sjögren, head of photography at IKEA, customers did not notice that the chair was computer-generated.
 In 2010, the first entirely computer-generated room was created for the catalogue.
 By the 2013 edition, 12% of imagery for the IKEA catalogue, brochures and website was computer-generated.
 As of 2014, 75% of product images (i.e. white background images) and 35% of non-product images across all IKEA communications are fully computer-generated.

 Augmented reality was introduced in the 2013 edition of the catalogue.
 "X-ray" views through furniture compartments, videos, how-to guides and other interactive content could be accessed by scanning a symbol on the catalogue with a mobile device.
 The 2014 catalogue contains an augmented reality app that projects an item into a real-time photograph image of the user's room.
 The augmented reality app also provides an indication of the scale of IKEA objects in relation to the user's living environment.

 Typeface

 In 2009, IKEA changed the typeface used in its catalogue from Futura to Verdana, expressing a desire to unify its branding between print and web media.
 The change drew considerable media attention.
 The controversy has been attributed to the perception of Verdana as a symbol of homogeneity in popular typography.
 In 2019, the company switched from Verdana to IKEA Noto Sans as its official corporate typeface, including its catalogue.
 The typeface is a modified version of Google’s open-source font Noto Sans.

 Criticism

 In October 2012, IKEA was criticised for removing women from photos in the Saudi Arabian version of the 2013 catalogue.

 IKEA Family Live

-IKEA also publishes and sells a regular style magazine, titled IKEA Family Live in thirteen languages which supplements the catalogue.
-An English language edition for the United Kingdom was launched February 2007 with a subscription of over 500,000.
+IKEA also publishes and sells a regular style magazine, IKEA Family Live, in thirteen languages, which supplements the catalogue.
+An English-language edition for the United Kingdom was launched February 2007 with a subscription of over 500,000.